Panasonic GH5 II, a mirrorless camera built for filmmaking

 Check price/buy Amazon

-Panasonic’s $1000/£1000 (body only) GH5 II offers a great range of pro filmmaking features.
-With powerful in-body image stabilisation, it’s a good choice for news shooters, documentary filmmakers and events.
+My main camera is Panasonic’s $1000/£1000 (body only) GH5 II.
+It offers a great range of pro filmmaking features.
+It’s a good choice for news shooters, documentary filmmakers and events.
 With the right choice of lenses it’s also suitable for narrative filmmaking.
-I’ve bought one to use as my main camera.

 The GH5 is weather-sealed, frostproof (to -10C), and can shoot 4K and HD in a range of broadcast quality formats without needing an external recorder.
 It has a very high resolution electronic viewfinder and a multi-angle touchscreen.